Luxembourg at the 2012 Summer Olympics: Results

 Ni Xialian entered in the second round of the women's singles, and was against Ariel Hsing from the United States, ranked 115th in the world.
 Hsing won the first, lost the second, won the third, won the fourth, lost the fifth, but won the last set, and Ni Xialian was unable to advance to the next round.

 Tennis

 Gilles Müller, aged 28, was the sole representative of Luxembourg in the tennis.
 The 2012 Summer Olympics were his first games.

 Qualification

 Sixty-four male and female players were allowed to participate in the tennis event at the 2012 Olympics.
-Fifty-six of these places for each gender were allocated in order of the players' ATP ranking on 11 June 2012, to a maximum of four players from each country, six places for each gender were allocated by the International Tennis Federation, and the final two for each gender were assigned by a tripartie commission consisting of the International Olympic Committee, the Association of National Olympic Committees, and the ITF.
+Fifty-six of these places for each gender were allocated in order of the players' ATP ranking on 11 June 2012, to a maximum of four players from each country, six places for each gender were allocated by the International Tennis Federation, and the final two for each gender were assigned by a tripartite commission consisting of the International Olympic Committee, the Association of National Olympic Committees, and the ITF.
 On 11 June 2012, Müller's ATP ranking was 53, and was automatically qualified.